upclinux/upclinux.github.io/4-about.md

 ---
+title: About
+icon: file-o
 layout: page
-title: About
 permalink: /about/
 ---

+I'm an amateur in computer.

-An amateur on computer.
-I'm using OS X now.
-Feeling good about OS X and Linux.
-But I'm not used to Windows now.
+Feeling good about OS X and Linux, I'm not used to Windows now.

-The name "vjudge1" comes from Online Judges, which is a robot account using by [vjudge](http://vjudge.net).
+The name "vjudge1" comes from Online Judges, and it's a robot account using by [vjudge](http://vjudge.net).
 Of course, They don't know me.

-This is my own theme with Bootstrap & jQuery.
+This is my own theme using Bootstrap & jQuery.

 Thanks for these authors for some codes: